Gina's Piano

 Gina Bonfietti, Registered Piano Technician

-Hi, I’m Jamie Bonfietti, Gina's niece.
-I recently graduated from the North Bennet Street School in Boston, where I completed the Piano Technology Basic Course.
-During my time there, I mastered the three pillars of being a field technician: tuning, repairing, and regulating pianos.
+Hi, I’m Jamie Bonfietti, Gina’s niece.
+I graduated from the North Bennet Street School in Boston, where I completed the Piano Technology Basic Course.
+There, I gained hands-on experience in the three core skills of a field technician: tuning, repairing, and regulating pianos.
+As a passionate New Haven piano tuner, I have received concert-

 Brodie, Head Shop Dog